Student Privacy Notice

 GIA values the privacy of your personal data.
-This Student Privacy Notice (“Notice”) describes GIA’s policies and practices regarding our collection, use and handling of your personal data in connection with your relationship with GIA as an educational services applicant, student or alumni.
+This Student Privacy Notice (“Notice”) describes GIA’s policies and practices regarding our processing, including collection, use and handling, of your personal data in connection with your relationship with GIA as an educational services applicant, student or alumnus.

 Privacy Office and Data Controller